 2. Good payLet’s be honest, being a student in the big smoke isn’t easy.
 Rent, travel and living costs for students at London Universities are more expensive than anywhere else in the UK.
 Student finance loans certainly help but before working I was still constantly maxing out my overdraft, and being stressed about money all the time isn’t that fun.

 Refreshingly, HomeTouch pays carers really well.
 In fact, you can choose how much you charge depending on how much experience you have, so you have more control over how much you earn.

 3. Valuable experience I am 100% convinced that the experiences I get working as a carer will make me a better doctor.
 Medical students are expected to learn all about illnesses and conditions on hospital placements.
 Hospitals are hectic and stressful environments; I often find myself tagging along behind a consultant on yet another ward round seeing loads of patients but never really learning about individual cases in much depth.
-Working as a carer means you have the chance to sit down with a cup of tea in a comfortable environment with someone and have really good conversations.
-It’s a golden opportunity to truly understand a patient’s perspective of illness and recovery in the context of their own life.

 I am much more likely to remember and understand the symptoms and treatments for people I have cared for, rather than having only read about it in textbooks.